wilsonliaows/docs/connections.md

 ---

 # App connections
-In order to interact with apps, recipes needs to be authorized to communicate with the apps (typically via API) on behalf of the user.
-This authorization is referred to as a ****connection**
+In order to interact with apps, recipes need to be authorized to communicate with the apps (typically via API) on behalf of the user.
+This authorization is referred to as a **connection**.

-Recipes may require a valid connection before triggers and actions can be configured, as they may need to interact with app to retrieve custom objects and fields, picklist values and other information that helps with recipe construction.
+Recipes may require a valid connection before triggers and actions can be configured, as they may need to interact with the apps to retrieve custom objects and fields, picklist values and other information that helps with recipe construction.

 ![Unconnected Salesforce action](/assets/images/recipes/connections/unconnected-salesforce-action.png)